criteo-cookbooks/chef-secrets/README.md

 ## Usage pattern (with wrapper cookbooks)

 Let us say you are using a cookbook that requires you to set a password in an attribute.
-You would normally overwrite this attribute in a wrapper cookbook.
+This attribute is usually set in a wrapper cookbook which includes the original cookbook.
 By including this cookbook as well, you can set the attribute in the wrapper cookbook's attribute file like this:
 ```ruby
 secret['cookbook']['password'] = chef_vault_item_or_default('vault', 'item')
 ```
 This will set the attribute `default['cookbook']['password']` to the `item` from the `vault`.
+It will also set the attribute to `SECRET` at the end of the Chef run, therefore ensuring that the Chef Server will not contain the password in plaintaxt.
 If the item in the vault does not exist it will **fail**.

 If you would like to default to a value in a testing environment, you can do:
 ```ruby